Commodoreprime/dot.files/README.md

 The directory has a [README](.bashrc.d/README.md) that helps explain specifics.

+#### `scripts/`
+A variety of shell, python, powershell or other scripting like script files for automation type work / shortcuts.

+Contains a [README](scripts/README.md) for details on certain script files.
+The files themselves in addition should have at least light documentation at the top of the file.

 ## Installation and requirements
 Run `make install` to install files relative to the users home directory.